 - Electrical equipment operation means that some parts will be under dangerous voltage.
 Therefore all parts under voltage must be covered! - All work on connections must be carried out under zero voltage (input not connected to voltage sources) and may only be performed by qualified and informed persons.
-Improper actions can cause fatal injury as well as serious material damage. - Never touch cables or connectors directly after unplugging from mains supply as the danger of electric shock remains.

-The equipment must only be used as intended • The equipment is only approved for use within the connection limits stated on the product label.
-Do not insert any object, particularly metallic, through the ventilator slots Avoid any use of liquids near the equipment.
-Protect the device from wet, damp and conden- sation.
-For power supplies and battery chargers: do not connect users, particularly low resistance, to devices under power; sparking may occur which can cause burns as well as damage to the equipment and to the user.
-For electronic loads: do not connect power sources to equipment under power, sparking may occur which can cause burns as well as damage to the equipment and to the source. • ESD regulations must be applied when plugging interface cards or modules into the relative slot Interface cards or modules may only be attached or removed after the device is switched off.
+Improper actions can cause fatal injury as well as serious material damage. - Never touch cables or connectors directly after unplugging from mains supply as the danger of electric shock remains. - There can be dangerous potential between DC minus to PE or DC plus to PE due to charged internal capacitors, even if the device is switched off and disconnected from an external source.
+The potential either only discharges very slowly or not at all. - The equipment must only be used as intended - The equipment is only approved for use within the connection limits stated on the product label. - Do not insert any object, particularly metallic, through the ventilator slots - Avoid any use of liquids near the equipment.
+Protect the device from wet, damp and condensation. - For power supplies and battery chargers: do not connect loads, particularly such with low resistance, to devices under power; sparking may occur which can cause burns as well as damage to the equipment and to the user. - For electronic loads: do not connect power sources to equipment under power, sparking may occur which can cause burns as well as damage to the equipment and to the source. - ESD regulations must be applied when plugging interface cards or modules into the relative slot - Interface cards or modules may only be attached or removed after the device is switched off.
 It isn't necessary to open the device.

-Do not connect external power sources with reversed polarity to DC input or outputs!
-The equipment will be damaged.
-For power supply devices: avoid where possible connecting external power sources to the DC output, and never those that can generate a higher voltage than the nominal voltage of the device.
-For electronic loads: do not connect a power source to the DC input which can generate a voltage more than 120% of the nominal input voltage of the load.
-The equipment isn't protected against over voltage and may be irreparably damaged.
-Never insert a network cable which is connected to Ethernet or its components into the mas- ter-slave socket on the back side of the device!
-Always configure the various protecting features against overcurrent, overpower etc. for sen- sitive sources to what the currently used application requires
+- For power supply devices: avoid where possible connecting external power sources to the DC output, and never those that can generate a higher voltage than the nominal voltage of the device. - For electronic loads: do not connect a power source to the DC input which can generate a voltage more than 120% of the nominal input voltage of the load.
+The equipment isn't protected against over voltage and may be irreparably damaged. - Never insert a network cable which is connected to Ethernet or its components into the master-slave socket on the rear side of the device! - Always configure the various protecting features against overcurrent, overpower etc. for sensitive sources to what the currently used application requires - The device only conform to class A of EN 55011.
+They are not intended to be used in residential areas and cannot ensure suitable protection of radio communications in such environments